Hrishi109/Hrishi109.github.io/_pages/cv.md

     {% include archive-single-cv.html %}
   {% endfor %}</ul>

-For a detailed CV/resume please email me at `sidnayak at mit dot edu`
+For a detailed CV/resume please email me at `hnirgude at wpi dot edu`